 In some situations, you’ll encounter a seller who doesn’t want to budge on the home’s price.
-They may have a number of offers or be very attached to the home.
-In these circumstances, it can be tempting to throw your budget to the wind and offer more than you can afford to “win” the home.
-This will force you to take on a higher loan, and you may even need to buy private mortgage insurance before you close if your down payment is too low.
+They may have a number of offers or be extremely attached to the home.
+In these circumstances, it can be tempting to throw your budget to the wind and offer more than you can afford to win the bidding war.
+This will force you to take on a higher loan, and you may even need to buy private mortgage insurance (PMI) before you close if your down payment is too low.

 Go into the home buying process assuming that you’ll need to walk away from every home you see.
 Attend multiple showings, ask your real estate agent to set up a variety of viewings for you and try not to get too attached to a particular home.
 This can help you negotiate more effectively and stay within your budget.

 Negotiating a home purchase price can be intimidating, especially for first-time buyers.
 Make sure you get a preapproval before you start shopping for a home.
-A preapproval shows that you’re serious about buying a house and that you have the means to do so.
 You should also choose an agent before you start to compare properties.
 Always ask your agent to communicate with sellers and submit offers.
-You should also get to know the area with your agent so you understand the type of competition you’ll face.

-Don’t be afraid to order an inspection once you find a home you like.
-An inspection tells you exactly what’s wrong with the home and what needs to be repaired.
-Inspection results can be a powerful negotiation tool.
+Be sure to order an inspection once you find a home you like.
 You can ask your seller to give you a discount, make repairs on the property before the sale or help you with closing costs.
-Don’t be afraid to walk away and move on if you can’t reach an agreement with a seller.
+Don’t be afraid to walk away and keep shopping if you can’t reach an agreement with a seller.

 Home Buying - 6-minute read